128technology/docs/docs/config_EthoSVR_activestandby.md

 ## How It Works

-EoSVR A/S relies on the fact that the SSR will send broadcast traffic using only one of the defined services (either the active or the backup), regardless of the fact that the traffic is being received from both of them.
+EoSVR A/S relies on the SSR to send broadcast traffic using only one of the defined services (either the active or the backup), regardless of the fact that the traffic is being received from both of them.

 ![ARP Traffic](/img/ethosvr_activestandby_ARP.png)

-Just like on the standard EoSVR case, typically two services are created: one for L2 traffic and one for the IP traffic.
-For both types, vectors will be used to determine which service gets priority over the other one.
+As with the standard EoSVR case, two services are created: one for L2 traffic and one for the IP traffic.
+For both types, vectors are used to determine which service gets priority.

-In order to see the detailed step by step procedure, let´s assume a scenario like the one on Figure 1.
+In order to demonstrate the configuration, let´s assume the scenario in Figure 1.

-### Configure LAN Interfaces
+### Step 1: Configure LAN Interfaces

-Configure LAN network interfaces:
+Configure the LAN network interfaces:

-•	Both Headends will configure their respective EoSVR bridges with the same IP address in the network interface and peer with the branch EoSVR bridge
+- Both Headends have their respective EoSVR bridges configured with the same IP address in the network interface and in the peer with the branch EoSVR bridge. *(not clear on what is being configured here: is the "same IP address" from the branch with the EoSVR bridge, or is the IP address used in both the network interface and the peer that has an EoSVR bridge?*)

-•	The branch will configure its EoSVR bridge peering with the IP address configured in both Headends (any of the Headend routers can be selected)
+- The branch EoSVR bridge peering is configured with the IP address used in both Headends.
+Any of the Headend routers can be selected (*this doesn't make sense - can you clarify what you mean by any of the headends can be selected?
+You are describing the configuration of two, are there others that they can select?*)

+#### Branch

 ```
 name               Lan1